Advanced Esthetic, Restorative, and Biomaterials Graduate Residency

 Upon completion of the program, the successful Master’s candidate will be well-versed in current literature (dental biomaterials as well as clinical dentistry and specific research areas).
 They will be familiar with ADA specifications and testing and conduct a variety of in vitro tests.
 Students will be taught how to design and implement a research protocol, and also how to navigate institutional regulations concerning human subjects, animal, and research integrity issues.
 More information on possible areas of research interest can be obtained from our faculty page.

-The curriculum outline and course descriptions can be accessed here.
-Our goal is to see our Master’s students graduate with research experience and at least one publication, a solid background in dental biomaterials, and some clinical research patient treatment skills.
+Our goal is to see our Master’s students graduate with research experience and at least one publication, a solid background in dental biomaterials, and excellent clinical patient treatment skills in esthetic restorative dentistry.
 We feel these graduates will be well positioned for an academic career in the United States or abroad.

-Applications to the Master’s in Clinical Dentistry program have been extended until May 15, 2014.
-The program begins July 1, 2014 and an orientation session will begin the week previous.
+Applications to the Master’s in Clinical Dentistry program have been extended until March 25, 2017.
+The program begins July 1, 2017 and an orientation session will begin the week prior.
 The application form can be downloaded here.
 Along with the application, the following items will also be collected:

 - Official GRE and TOEFL scores